sVnsation/home-assistant.io/source/_integrations/twinkly.markdown

 - Limited practical use

 **Unsupported Modes:**
-- Effect Mode: predefined effects built into the device, you are probably better off using Movie Mode
+- Effect Mode: predefined effects built into the device.
+Alternatively, you can use Movie Mode
 - RT (Real-Time): Live control of individual LEDs
 - Music: Music-controlled light show